I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 Partial bracing pattern under the sound board with example of dolphin shaping

 Both of the Lowdens were braced similarly with what is referred to as an “A-frame” design.
 According to Lowden, the A-frame design stiffens the guitar around the sound hole and up through the neck so no sound is lost to unnecessary movement, but leaves the lower bout to vibrate freely, which creates the guitar’s sound.
 The braces themselves, which support the sound board, are individually hand carved in the form of a dolphin cresting the waves to give maximum stiffness with minimum mass for efficient sound transmission.
 As a result, Lowden guitars are known throughout the industry as being exceptionally powerful with extraordinary sustain.
-In other words, with a Lowden it is possible to get a loud sound without having to work the guitar hard and the sound lasts or sustains for quite a long time.
+In other words, with a Lowden it is possible to get a loud sound without having to work the guitar hard and the sound lasts or sustains for a long time.
 It’s quite marvelous to behold when you strum a Lowden or pluck an individual string.

 Lowden S-50 Headstock

-Another common design feature between the two Lowden’s are the headstock, neck construction and neck join to the body of the guitar.
+Other common design features between the two Lowden’s are the headstock, neck construction and neck join to the body of the guitar.
 The headstock of both guitars is similarly sized, shaped, and adorned with an attractive veneer on both sides, though the veneer differs between the two guitars.
 It’s a bit of a mystery what the wood veneer is on the newer S-50, but I suspect it is Sinker Redwood to match the guitar’s top.
 The tuners are Gotoh 510’s with Ebony buttons.
 There are lots of effective guitar tuners out in the world, but the high-tuning-ratio Gotoh 510’s are, in my judgement, the best.
 While they probably are not congruent with the aesthetic of a traditional (Martin-like) guitar, for a “contemporary” guitar like the Lowden, they are a perfect complement.

 Lowden five piece neck and dovetail join to the body

-Both the S-50 and the F-50 were built with a five piece mahogany and rosewood laminated neck, which lends to stability and resistance to torque.
+Both the S-50 and the F-50 were built with a five piece mahogany and rosewood laminated neck, which lends to stability and resistance to twisting torque.
 I’ve owned a guitar with a twisted neck and it’s not pretty.
 A twisted neck will render a guitar largely unplayable.

 The necks of the Lowden F and S models are joined at the body with a traditional dovetail join “which offers excellent transfer of vibrations from the neck to the body due to the tight fit, producing a warm, rich tone with good sustain, and offers tonal depth and resonance.”
 (ChatGPT)